JamesRudd-Jones/BifurcaGym/README.md

 # TODOs
-- Cartpole discrete actions does not work and unclear why?

 - Check why normalisation seems to affect results negatively
 - Improve metrics wrapper so it doesn't add .env_state.env_state as this is confusing
 - Add a metrics wrapper and sort out the current one, had some proper testing, sort out how to correctly render if using metrics wrapper